aoide-org/aoide-rs/README.md

 Switching between different applications that modify the metadata of the underlying media sources should work seamlessly.
 At least when reducing conflicting, non-synchronized modifications to a minimum.

+#### Limitation (temporary)

+Export of modified metadata into file tags is implemented, but is untested and has not been enabled yet.

 ### Prepared queries